VincentVanlaer/mesa-school-labs/content/wednesday/lab-3.md

 ***
 **Bonus exercise:**
-If you have managed to get the double stopping criterion to work, you can experiment with other observables as can be found in Table 3 of the paper, and see which combinations work.
+If you have managed to get the double stopping criterion to work, you can experiment with other observables as can be found in Table 1 and 3 of the paper, and see which combinations work.
 For this you can use the following commands:

+`b% s1% surface_()` !
+The surface abundance of the following isotopes: h1, he4, c12, n14, o16.

-`b% s1% teff` !
-Effective temperature of the primary star of the binary system in Kelvin
+`b% s1% photosphere_r` !
+The radius of the star in solar radii

+`b% s1% photosphere_logg` !The surface gravity

+As in the previous parts, there are multiple combinations possible to reach the observed values for the stellar parameters or the modelled parameters.
+Not all combinations might work.

 ***

-<br><br><br><br>
+<br><br><br>
 ### Acknowledgement
 The MESA input files were built upon the following resource:
 [Gilkis & Tomer 2022](https://ui.adsabs.harvard.edu/abs/2023MNRAS.518.3541G/abstract)